Top WordPress Cache Plugins Tested With Benchmarks – WP Rocket Vs W3TC And More!

 HummingBird provides its users with a comprehensive and indepth performance report of their websites.
 It also includes tips through which you can further enhance your website speed.
 The minification combines different files on your website for top performance.

 Let’s have a look if the developers at WPMU DEV have something worth installing.

 HummingBird blew me away with its performance.
 The 671 kB page took 534 ms to load which is an almost 50% enhancement in website performance.
 I do not think any other plugin can top that.
 We have WP Rocket and Breeze up next let’s see if they can surprise us.

 WP Rocket is the only paid plugin in our list.
 Since you have to pay for this plugin, you must expect an exceptional performance.
 It’s user-friendly and developers find it easier to get around this plugin than the others.

 WP Rocket has a lazy loading image feature, which is the selling point of this plugin.
-Through this feature, the images on your page only load when you scroll down.
+Through this feature, the images, videos and iframe (see our WordPress iframe guide) on your page only load when you scroll down.
 This results in enhanced speed and website performance.

 I was as surprised as you when I saw these results.
 Even though there is an increase in performance, the load time is nowhere near other caching plugins in this list.
 These stats are even more surprising considering the fact that WP Rocket is a paid plugin.
 A premium plugin should be providing premium performance but that doesn’t seem to be the case after my test.